Eighth Grade (film): Accolades

-The film was entered into competition for the Grand Jury Prize at the 2018 Sundance Film Festival.
+Eighth Grade was entered into competition for the Grand Jury Prize at the 2018 Sundance Film Festival.
 It had four nominations at the Independent Spirit Awards, including Best Film, winning Best First Screenplay.
-Fisher received her first Golden Globe nomination for the film, but the film was not nominated for Best Motion Picture – Musical or Comedy despite reporter Kyle Buchanan considering it to be A24's best candidate for the category.
+Fisher received their first Golden Globe nomination for the film, but the film was not nominated for Best Motion Picture – Musical or Comedy despite reporter Kyle Buchanan considering it to be A24's best candidate for the category.

 Burnham and Fisher each won Breakthrough awards at the Gotham Awards.
 Eighth Grade additionally won two National Board of Review Awards, including being named in the Top Ten Films of 2018; the American Film Institute also included it in its annual top 10.
 The film was nominated for three Satellite Awards, including Best Independent Film, and three Critics' Choice Awards, winning Best Young Performer for Fisher.
 Additionally, Burnham won the Directors Guild of America Award for Outstanding First-Time Feature and the Writers Guild of America Award for Best Original Screenplay.